GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

 A Maven artifact may be unavailable through Maven repositories.
 Such nodes are marked unavailable at Step 3 of a graph construction.

-For a list of initial nodes, a node is called _optional_ when the path from the initial nodes to the artifact contains an `optional` node.
+Given a set of initial nodes, a node is called _optional_ when the path from the initial nodes to the artifact contains an `optional` node.
 A node is called _provided_ if the path contains a `scope: provided` dependency.